 There are many ways to care for a new tattoo and advice will vary depending on factors such as the size of the tattoo, location on your body, your previous experience with tattoos, and even your work environment.
+Working out and other activities may need to be altered during the healing process.
+It’s best to avoid any unnecessary strain or stress on the tattoo while it is healing.
+Your tattoo artist can advise you on the best way to go about your day-to-day life and still properly care for your tattoo.
 The following is a general guideline that will help your tattoo heal as easily as possible.

 The most important thing to remember is: Listen to your Tattoo Artist!
 They want your tattoo to look the best it possibly can!

 If you have any issues, questions, or concerns, please contact Evolved.

 - Leave on the bandage that was applied by your artist for 3-5 days, unless instructed otherwise by your artist.
 It is typical, and perfectly fine for blood, ink, and other fluids to collect under the bandage during this time.
 Until it is time to remove the bandage, be sure to not let shower water hit the bandaged area directly so the adhesive stays strong.